All Products

 In most cases, the HTTP or HTTPS string is included in the Referer header in a request.

-However, in some cases, for example, when a browser navigates a request from a website that does not use HTTPS to a website that uses HTTPS, the browser may present only the domain name in the Referer header to protect sensitive user data.
+However, in some cases, when a browser navigates a request from a website that does not use HTTPS to a website that uses HTTPS, the browser may present only the domain name in the Referer header.
+This is to protect sensitive user data based on security policies such as Referrer-Policy.

-In addition, some browsers or proxy servers may automatically exclude the protocol string from the Referer header in specific scenarios, such as access in private browsing mode or by using an anonymous proxy.
+In addition, some browsers or proxy servers may automatically exclude the Referer string in specific scenarios, such as access in private browsing mode or by using an anonymous proxy.

 Why is the Referer header empty in a request?
 What do I do to resolve the issue?